 From time to time (and some of us more frequently than others!) we make excuses for why we haven’t done something we should – or have done something we shouldn’t.
-Perhaps a demanding friend wants more time than we have to spare, so we invent a commitment.
-Or a partner asks us to do something we don’t want to, so we invent an excuse for why it’s not possible.
+Perhaps our boss wants information that we don’t have to hand, so we invent a reason why the data isn’t available.
+Or a colleague wants help on a project that we don’t rate, so we blame lack of time for failing to engage.
+Or at home our partner asks us to do something we don’t want to, so we invent an excuse for why it’s not possible.

 Making excuses starts early: “he did it first” we hear little kids say when asked why they have pushed or pinched a playmate, or taken their pencil / rubber / ruler.
 As we grow up we become ever more adept at excuse-making, not only to others but also to ourselves.